ianb/blog/content/pages/projects.md

 </dl>

-### <span id="biggerpy">Bigger Python Projects</span>
+### <span id="packaging">Python Packaging</span>

-There's a bunch of projects that I've worked on, either authoring or making major contributions.
-Most of them I don't work on any more.
-Ideally other people have taken over, sometimes I'm afraid they've just petered off.
-I'm not actively working on any of these myself any more.

-Some of the projects in this list are popular, some I think were influential.
-Several of them I *wish* were influential.
+I don't currently work on these Python projects, but I authored some important (and now core) parts of the Python packaging ecosystem.

 <dl>